airbytehq/airbyte/docs/understanding-airbyte/heartbeats.md

 - `hseartbeat-max-seconds-between-messages`: this configures the maximum time allowed between 2 messages.
   The default is 3 hours.
 - `heartbeat.failSync`: Setting this to true will make the syncs to fail if a missed heartbeat is detected.
   If false no sync will be failed because of a missed heartbeat.
-The default value is true.
+The default value is false.

+**Note:** modifications to flags.yaml will currently only be respected in non-OSS editions of Airbyte.

 ### Destination